RichBurman/highlands_project5/README.md

             - Quantity - this can be adjust by the user inputting a number and clicking on Update Quantity button.
             - Update Quantity button - saves any changes the user makes to the quantity.
             - Remove button - the user can click this button and it will remove the package from the cart.
-            - Total Price - this display the total price of all the packages in the cart.
+            - Total Price - this displays the total price of all the packages in the cart.
             - Displays a list of the packages and quantities of each.
-            - Proceed to Checkout Button - the user can click on this button and it will take the items in the cart and take the user to the checkout page where they can process the order.
+            - Proceed to Checkout Button - the user can click on this button and it will take the item(s) in the cart and take the user to the checkout page where they can process the order.

-        - If the user has not added any packages to the cart and click on the cart button in the navigation bar, they will find the cart to be empty and this is displayed to the user.
+        - If the user has not added any packages to the cart and clicks on the cart button in the navigation bar, they will find the cart to be empty and this is displayed to the user.

         ![Empty Cart](https://res.cloudinary.com/dbagkfamv/image/upload/v1700353459/empty_cart_qhvoiy.png)